nanernaner1/BasicNoaServer/README.md

  can expose via ngrock if wanted, but that is beyond the scope of how this was used/set up for beyond the basic tests.

- for now, on the local network the server should be exposed (and tell you the server/port)
+On the local network the server should be exposed (and tell you the server/port)

- put that into the app as http://<ip>:<port> and it should work.
+ put that into the app as http://< ip >:< port > and it should work.
 I just set no as the api key and such, and it worked for the basic tests this was used for.

  Not much help can/will be given for this, as it is a one-off to merge into larger projects.